SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 All selectors will point to single textbox elements.

-You are given the following HTML for testing purposes:
+You are given the following HTML for testing purposes\:

+# Example

 `<!DOCTYPE html>
 <html lang="en">